Walter-Gu/VFX-UsdAssetResolver/docs/src/installation/building.md

 ### Nuke

-Nuke has two additional requirements:
+Nuke has the following additional requirements:
+- Python (Windows Only): Nuke itself does not ship with the necessary python headers on Windows, instead only with the libs.
+We either have to self compile or alternatively link to an existing compatible python header folder.
+Our build script expects the root folder to by specified by the `PYTHON_ROOT` env var.
 - TBB: Nuke itself does not ship with the necessary TBB headers, instead only with the libs.
-We either have to self compile these or alternatively we can link to an existing compatible TBB header folder.
-We then have to specify the root folder by setting the `TBB_ROOT` env var.
+We either have to self compile or alternatively link to an existing compatible TBB header folder.
+Our build script expects the root folder to by specified by the `TBB_ROOT` env var.
 - Boost: Nuke itself does not ship with the necessary boost headers, instead only with the libs.
 These are namespaced (file and symbol-wise) to `foundryboost`.
 To successfully compile, we'll have to self-compile boost and then copy/symlink the `<root>/include/boost` folder to `<root>/include/foundryboost`.
 Alternatively we can copy an existing compatible boost header folder to a new location and also copy/symlink it `<root>/include/foundryboost`.
 This way we have identical headers for both symbols.
-We then have to specify the root folder by setting the `BOOST_ROOT` env var.
+Our build script expects the root folder to by specified by the `BOOST_ROOT` env var.

 Here is the boost situation explain in more detail:
 - Nuke does not ship with boost headers